 Here's the Avowed announcement trailer

-Avowed was first revealed during the Xbox Games Showcase this year with an ominous cinematic trailer.
-What we saw is brief, but it reveals a few key details—most importantly that Avowed is a first-person RPG in a similar vein to The Outer Worlds or, perhaps more accurately, Skyrim.
-Though no gameplay was shown, the trailer ends from that perspective, as the "player" brandishes a sword and traces out a spell in the air that charges their hand with some violet energy as an unseen enemy, presumably one that is very large and made of flames, approaches.
+Avowed was first revealed during the Xbox Games Showcase in 2020 with an ominous cinematic trailer.
+What we saw is brief, but it reveals a few key details—most importantly that Avowed is a first-person RPG in a similar vein to The Outer Worlds and Skyrim.
+Though no gameplay was shown, the trailer ends from that perspective, as the player brandishes a sword and traces out a spell in the air that charges their hand with some violet energy as an unseen enemy, presumably one that is very large and made of flames, approaches.
 It's cool, and it very much evokes the scene in The Lord of the Rings when the Balrog chases down Frodo and the gang.

 Not much else is revealed, but the narrator in the trailer does place specific emphasis on oaths, which seems like it'll be a central theme in the story.
 Clever players on the Avowed subreddit have also deciphered the runes etched on the sword in the trailer, realizing that it's a language that already exists in Pillars of Eternity, to discover the sword's name is Oathbinder.